nv-legate/multimesh-jax-workflows/CONTRIBUTING.md

-# Contributing to Legate-Jax
+# Contributing to MultiMesh for Jax

-Legate-Jax is an open-source project released under the [Apache license, version 2.0](https://www.apache.org/licenses/LICENSE-2.0).
+MultiMesh for Jax is an open-source project released under the [Apache license, version 2.0](https://www.apache.org/licenses/LICENSE-2.0).
 We welcome any and all contributions.

 ## How to begin

-If bugs are encountered or features are needed, you can [open an issue](https://github.com/nv-legate/legate-jax-workflows/issues) for us to address.
+If bugs are encountered or features are needed, you can [open an issue](https://github.com/nv-legate/multimesh-jax-workflows/issues) for us to address.
 If you wish to start development, plase work on a fork of the repository and open a pull request.

 ## Developer Certificate of Origin

-Legate-Jax is released under the Apache license, version 2.0 and is free to use, modify, and redistribute.
+MultiMesh for Jax is released under the Apache license, version 2.0 and is free to use, modify, and redistribute.
 To ensure that the license can be exercised without encumbrance, we ask you that you only contribute your own work or work to which you have the intellectual rights.
 To that end, we employ the Developer's Certificate